How to (better) estimate software development projects

 Create a risk response (including time or size estimations) for the known-unknowns

-Expert developers have an internal list of the possible glitches that can happen during software product development.
+Expert software developers have an internal list of the possible glitches that can happen during software product development.
 The same can be said for expert project managers.
 All human beings make errors.
 You need to take those into consideration by brainstorming your known-unknowns into a risk log, no matter the size of the project.

 A simple example is when you’re sharing members of a Development Team with another project.
 An inaccurate time estimate on the other project may result in compromising a developer’s time on your project.
 What’s the likelihood of this occurring?
 Do you have a plan B and C?
 Will either increase time estimations?
 If so, how will you respond?